Irreligion in Albania: Prevalence of irreligion

 Different surveys have produced considerably varying figures for size of the irreligious population of Albania.
 A simple majority of the population claimed "no religious alliance" in 1993 while the irreligious population was recorded at 74% in 1994 and more than 72% reported in 2005 as per religious practice (the remainder was 21% forms of Islam, 6% Orthodoxy and 3% Catholicism).
 In August 2012, Pew Research study found out that only 15 percent of the Muslim population for example, consider religion as a very important factor in their lives, which was the lowest percentage in the world amongst countries with significant Muslim populations.

 A December 2024 survey by the Konrad Adenauer Foundation (KAS) found that 41.5% of Albanians believe in God without following a specific religion (33.8%) or identify as atheist or agnostic (7.2%).
 Sunni Muslims make up 36.0% of the population, while 17.2% are Christians (7.9% Catholic, 8.0% Orthodox, and 1.3% Protestant or other Christian denominations).
 Additionally, 5.7% adhere to Bektashism (5.2%) or other Shia tariqas (0.5%).

+Contemporary studies and official statistics suggest that irreligion has become an increasingly visible and diverse element of Albania’s religious landscape.
+Alongside the country’s recognised religious communities, a growing share of Albanians identify either explicitly as atheists or agnostics or as believers in God or in spiritual values without belonging to any specific religion or denomination.
+This spectrum of non-religious and non-denominational positions ranges from individuals who reject religious belief altogether to those who retain certain rituals, moral frameworks or cultural attachments while distancing themselves from organised religion.
+Surveys conducted since the 1990s generally converge in showing that a substantial portion of the population situates itself somewhere between formal religious affiliation and complete non-belief, contributing to comparatively high levels of secular or loosely defined religious identity by regional standards.